NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 ```csharp
 if (ttl != null) // ... push into L1
 ```
-...and everyone lives happily ever after.
+...and everyone lived happily ever after.

 #### Accidentally Caching Pages For .000006 Seconds

+You read that right.

 Back in 2011, we found a bit of code in our page-level output caching when looking into something unrelated:
 ```c#
 .Duration = new TimeSpan(60);
 ```
 This was intended to cache a thing for a minute.
-Which would have worked great if the default constructor for [`TimeSpan` was seconds...and not ticks](https://docs.microsoft.com/en-us/dotnet/api/system.timespan.-ctor?view=netframework-4.8#System_TimeSpan__ctor_System_Int64_).
+Which would have worked great if the default constructor for [`TimeSpan` was seconds and not ticks](https://docs.microsoft.com/en-us/dotnet/api/system.timespan.-ctor?view=netframework-4.8#System_TimeSpan__ctor_System_Int64_).
 But!
 We were excited to find this.
 How could cache be broken?
 But hey, good news -- wow we're going to get such a performance boost by fixing this!

 Nope.
 Not even a little.
-All we saw as memory usage go up.
+All we saw was memory usage increase a tiny bit.
 CPU usage also went up.

 For fun: this was included at the end of in an interview [back at MIX 2011 with Scott Hanselman](https://channel9.msdn.com/Events/Ch9Live/MIX11/C9L105).
-Wow we looked so much younger then.
+Wow.
+We looked so much younger then.
 Anyway, that leads us to...

 #### Doing More Harm Then Good